werringwu/MMAL/README.md

 # Rebuttal Response to Um3Y
 Thank you for valuable time and efforts.
 ## RQ1@Limited Novelty.
-MMAL introduces a novel structure-aware loss by modulating the frequency amplitude using local moments statistics, which encode semi-local structural priors.
-Unlike prior frequency-based methods ([15,47]), MMAL uniquely bridges spatial domain statistics and  frequency learning.
+MMAL introduces a novel structure-aware loss by modulating the frequency amplitude using local moments statistics, which encode semi-local structural patterns.
+Unlike prior frequency-based methods ([15,47]), MMAL uniquely bridges spatial domain statistics and frequency learning through convolution theorem.
 As stated in Sec.
 3.2 (manuscript), to the best of our knowledge, this is the first work to incorporate spatial moments into the loss for LLIE.
-Furthermore, MMAL formulates this modulation through a monotonic function that emphasizes meaningful structure and suppresses noise adaptively—an aspect absent in existing methods.
+Furthermore, we mathematically verify the loss of image details in Eq.3, where the delicate conditions of unexcepted coincident soltuions can be broken by MMK.
 The MMAL design is model-agnostic, lightweight, and complements both spatial- and frequency-based networks.
 Across diverse LLIE architectures, this mechanism helps models learn more discriminative representations, leading to improved PSNR/SSIM, shown in Tab.1-2 (manuscript) and Tab.1.

 Tab.1 Comparison with SOTA.
 PSNR↑/SSIM↑|MambaLLIE'25|FourLLIE'23|FourLLIE+MMAL|WaveMamba'24|WaveMamba+MMAL|Diff-Retinex++'25|RetinexFormer+MMAL